arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-buttons/tutorials/how-buttons/content.md

 ---
-title: "Modulino Buttons"
+title: "Getting Started with Modulino Buttons"
-description: "Complete guide for the Modulino Buttons tactile input and LED feedback module."
+description: "Complete guide for the Modulino Buttons and programming with Arduino and MicroPython."
 tags:
  - Modulino
  - Buttons